neorv32 logo

 The NEORV32 Processor and CPU are designed to provide minimal logic between register stages to keep the critical path as short as possible.
 When enabling additional extension or modules the impact on the existing logic is also kept at a minimum to prevent timing degrading.
 If there is a major impact on existing logic (example: many physical memory protection address configuration registers) the VHDL code automatically adds additional register stages to maintain critical path length.
 Obviously, this increases operation latency.

-Enable the "ASIC style" register file option (REGFILE_HW_RST) to obtain maximum clock speed for the CPU (at the cost of of an increased hardware footprint).
+Enable the "ASIC style" / full-reset register file option (REGFILE_HW_RST) to obtain maximum clock speed for the CPU (at the cost of an increased hardware footprint).

 In order to optimize for a minimal critical path (= maximum clock speed) the following points should be considered: